 Can I prepare a platter ahead of time?

 That’s the best part!
 Yes!
-You can easily prepare this platter ahead of time and serve it when you’re ready.
+You can easily prepare this platter ahead of time, cover it tightly with a plastic wrap and serve it when you’re ready.
 Everything on the platter will keep fresh for hours.

 Mediterranean Mezze Platter